nurgitlab/sandbox-2022/react-transition-group/README.md

 ## About

-I decided to repeat animations in React
+I decided to repeat animations in React.

+PS.
+Figured out how to combine routerV6 and react-transition-group.